 “We cannot stress the importance of early intervention services.
 We strongly believe that our daughter’s quality of life will forever be better because of the early work that we as a team did for her.
 The weekly support, consulting, interactions, professional advice, phone calls, advocating from Rise were critical to her success.
 They have been angels to our family and we are forever grateful for their commitment to our family and especially to our beautiful daughter.”

 Our Play Group

 Rise offers Playgroups because we know that children benefit in so many ways from playing with other children around their own age.
 Playgroups are an opportunity for children to play and learn in a safe and developmentally appropriate setting.
-They are available one or two days a week to toddlers who are at least sixteen months of age and are enrolled in Early Supports & Services.
+Several types of playgroups are held year round.

 Playgroups are funded by the United Way and are therefore available to families at no cost.
 Space is limited.
 If you think you might be interested, talk to your home visitor.
 The playgroup at Rise is not the only available option.
 You may prefer another group closer to home and your home visitor can help you investigate other options in the community.